sylvaus/flasktest/README.md

-# This app is just a test for a potential website
+# This app is a test for a potential website

-For the moment, the app is using flask as microframework.
+This app is using flask microframework.
-The css is comprised of:
-- sass folder containing the manual setup
-- css folder containing the resulst of the preprocessed sass file(s)
-- bootstrap (3.3.7)for the nav-bar
-- tether for bootstrap (1.3.3)

 ## Prerequisites
 * Python 3.5 or above

 Optional
-* Sass : Used to generate css files ([Installation](http://sass-lang.com/install))
+* Sass : Used to generate css files ([Installation](http://sass-lang.com/install)): not used yet
-* pdflatex and convert : Used to generate png from tex files
+* pdflatex and convert : Used to generate png from tex files: deprecated
   * pdflatex :`$ brew cask install mactex` Warning: the space needed is >2GB)
-  * convert : TODO

 ## Set Up The Environment:
 1. get python (app developped with python 3.5)